-On Shank's Pony In South Wales
+On Shank's Pony in South Wales

 When we refer to walking today we think of walking for leisure.
 Yet until relatively recent times most people went on Shank's Pony (derived from 'shank' meaning 'leg') for their everyday business.
 From the Welsh drovers, who took the cattle from the hills of Wales to London , to the door to door hawkers and pedlars.